anniehoogendoorn/student-sign-in/README.md

 ## Setup

-1. Clone repository:
+_1. Clone repository:
 `$ git clone https://github.com/anniehoogendoorn/studentSignInAngular.git`
 `$ cd attendance`
 2. Run a simple server like Python from the top level of the project directory:
 `$ python -m SimpleHTTPServer`
-3. Navigate to 'localhost:8000' in a browser of your choice.
+3. Navigate to 'localhost:8000' in your browser._

-_Clone and open index.html in your browser._

 ## Technologies Used